2025 Korba Municipal Corporation election

-The 2025 Korba Municipal Corporation (KMC) election was held on February 11, 2025, to elect the mayor and councilors who will govern Korba, the power city of Chhattisgarh, India.
-This election is part of the broader municipal elections taking place across the state.
+The 2025 Korba Municipal Corporation (KMC) election was held on February 11, 2025, to elect the mayor and councilors who would govern Korba, the power city of Chhattisgarh, India.
+This election was part of the broader municipal elections taking place across the state.

+BJP won the mayoral race by over 48 thousand votes and secured 45 of the 67 wards.

 Election schedule

 The State Election Commission of Chhattisgarh announced the dates for election on 17 January 2025.